antoineco/aco-tomcat/README.md

 Name of the default [Host](http://tomcat.apache.org/tomcat-8.0-doc/config/host.html).
 Defaults to `localhost`.
 The Host can be further configured via a series of parameters (will use Tomcat's defaults if not specified):
  - `host_appbase`: Application Base directory for this virtual host
  - `host_autodeploy`: whether Tomcat should check periodically for new or updated web applications while Tomcat is running
- - `host_deployOnStartup`: whether web applications from this host should be automatically deployed when Tomcat starts
+ - `host_deployonstartup`: whether web applications from this host should be automatically deployed when Tomcat starts
  - `host_undeployoldversions`: whether to clean unused versions of web applications deployed using parallel deployment
  - `host_unpackwars`: whether to unpack web application archive (WAR) files
  - `host_params`: optional hash of additional attributes/values to put in the Host container